ikrima/gamedevguide/contents/guides/ue4guide/wip/gameplay-programming/useful-console-commands/UDK Console Commands.md

 - **CONFIGMEM** – Displays memory usage

-- **COUNTDISBALEDPARTICLEITEMS** – Outputs the number of disabled particle systems, lod levels, and modules.
+- **COUNTDISABLEDPARTICLEITEMS** – Outputs the number of disabled particle systems, lod levels, and modules.

 - **CUSTOMLODDATA \[LOD=lod]** – Set a custom level of detail to use for static meshes.